 My name is Aliaksei Kuncevič.
-I am an independent consultant, Angular and web technology expert teaching Angular to developers and helping dev teams to adopt Angular in the most efficient way.
-Also, I am a member of the NGXS Core Team.
+I am teaching Angular and Web Technology.
+Helping dev teams to adopt Angular in the most efficient way.
+GDE, member of the NGXS Core Team.

 I hope you find this content helpful and if so, please help to spread this article so more people can benefit from it.

-If you want to hear more Angular tips and tricks join for my newsletter at kuncevic.dev/daily
+If you want to learn more Angular tips and tricks join my newsletter at kuncevic.dev